 (1) In this section —

-“former Board” means The Legal Practice Board established under the 1893 Act;
+former Board means The Legal Practice Board established under the 1893 Act;

-“new Board” means the Legal Practice Board established under the 2003 Act.
+new Board means the Legal Practice Board established under the 2003 Act.

 (2) The new Board is the same entity as, and a continuation of, the former Board, and the rights and liabilities of or in relation to the former Board continue as rights and liabilities of or in relation to the new Board.